edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

     - `usernamepassword` - Use username and password authentication.
 The Secret Store (Vault or [InsecureSecrets](../GeneralAppServiceConfig/#writable-insecuresecrets)) must contain the `username` and `password` secrets.
     - `clientcert` - Use Client Certificate authentication.
 The Secret Store (Vault or [InsecureSecrets](../GeneralAppServiceConfig/#writable-insecuresecrets)) must contain the `clientkey` and `clientcert` secrets.
     - `cacert` - Use CA Certificate authentication.
 The Secret Store (Vault or [InsecureSecrets](../GeneralAppServiceConfig/#writable-insecuresecrets)) must contain the `cacert` secret.
-- `SecretPath` - Path in the secret store where authentication secrets are stored.
+- `SecretName` - Name of the  secret in the SecretStore where authentication secrets are stored.

 !!! note
         `Authmode=cacert` is only needed when client authentication (e.g. `usernamepassword`) is not required, but a CA Cert is needed to validate the broker's SSL/TLS cert.